rainbyte/rainbyte.github.io/posts/200828-01-haskell-0-to-io.md

     -- plus other definitions
 ```

-Given that `show` function takes something an produces a `String`, then
+Given that `show` function takes something and produces a `String`, then
 that function is the missing piece.

 Then we can infer that `print` type is `Show a => a -> IO ()`, so `a`